Self-referenced subcycle metrology of quantum fields: Results

 where $ N_P= A_P^2 n C'\int_0^\infty \frac{f^2(\omega) d\omega}{\hbar \omega}\approx \frac{ A_P^2 n C'}{2\sqrt{\pi} \hbar \sigma \omega_0 } $ is the average number of photons in the probe.
-Under the same conditions we obtain
+Under the same conditions, we obtain

-Figure~\ref{fig:S2} shows $\langle \hat{S}^2\rangle_{\rm vac}$, $\langle \hat{S}_B^2\rangle$ and the total variance $\langle \hat{S}_\mathrm{hom}^2\rangle$ as functions of the number of photons in the probe pulse, contrasted with an estimation of the back-action efficiency of the $\chi^{(3)}$ process in the perturbative regime (see Supplement 1 for details).
+\textbf{Figure \ref{fig:S2}}a shows $\langle \hat{S}^2\rangle_{\rm vac}$, $\langle \hat{S}_B^2\rangle$ and the total variance $\langle \hat{S}_\mathrm{hom}^2\rangle$ as functions of the number of photons in the probe pulse, contrasted with an estimation of the back-action efficiency of the $\chi^{(3)}$ process in the perturbative regime (see Supporting Information for details).
 We choose the parameters considering a probe laser with 1.55~$\mu$m central wavelength and 6~fs pulse duration and a thin 12~$\mu$m slab of diamond for the $\chi^{(3)}$ crystal.
 The variance of the TFISH part surpasses the variance due to the background vacuum at around $N_P=3.7\times 10^{11}$ photons per pulse.
-However, the back-action becomes significant around the same photon number, invalidating then the utilized perturbative approach.
+However, the back-action becomes significant around the same photon number, thus invalidating the perturbative approach.
 To prevent this, $N_P$ can be chosen at a lower value, implementing a weak measurement.
-To achieve the required signal to noise ratio, the measurement results can be then averaged over a sufficient number of probe pulses, as in \cite{Riek2015,Riek2017,Chelmus2019}.
+To achieve the required signal-to-noise ratio, the measurement results can be then averaged over a sufficient number of probe pulses, as in \cite{Riek2015,Riek2017,Chelmus2019}.

-As an illustration of the scheme going beyond sampling of the THz quantum vacuum, Fig.~\ref{fig:S2}(b) shows the variance signals for a broadband cat state, as a function of the time delay of the probe.
-The utilized cat state is defined as $|\text{cat}\rangle \propto |\{\alpha_\Omega\}\rangle + |\{-\alpha_\Omega\}\rangle $, where $|\{\alpha_\Omega\}\rangle$ represents a continuous multimode coherent state with the spectral amplitudes $\alpha_\Omega$ corresponding to a classical few-cycle THz pulse \cite[p.~85,]{Vogel_book}.
-To access both quadratures, we performed the frequency cut on the spectral content of the photons collected by the photodetectors, determining the gating function \eqref{Eq:G}, by choosing $\omega_\mathrm{cut}=2\omega_0$.
-Further details on the calculation are given in Supplement 1.
+As an illustration of the scheme going beyond sampling of the THz quantum vacuum, \textbf{Figure \ref{fig:S2}}b shows the variance signals for a broadband cat state, as a function of the time delay of the probe.
+The utilized cat state is defined as $|\text{cat}\rangle \propto |\{\alpha_\Omega\}\rangle + |\{-\alpha_\Omega\}\rangle $, where $|\{\alpha_\Omega\}\rangle$ represents a continuous multimode coherent state with the spectral amplitudes $\alpha_\Omega$ corresponding to a classical few-cycle THz pulse \cite[p.~85]{Vogel_book}.
+To access both quadratures, we performed the frequency cut on the spectral content of the photons collected by the photodetectors, determining the gating function, Equation \eqref{Eq:G}, by choosing $\omega_\mathrm{cut}=2\omega_0$.
+Further details on the calculation are given in Supporting Information.